telia-oss/terraform-aws-ecs-fargate/examples/secrets/README.md

-## examples/basic
+## examples/secrets

-An example which shows _basic_ usage of the module.
+An example which shows how to inject secrets with of the module.